pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Q3, you should have:

-âœ… Services diversified
+✅ Services diversified
-âœ… Markets expanded
+✅ Markets expanded
-âœ… Team specialized
+✅ Team specialized
-âœ… Technology upgraded
+✅ Technology upgraded
-âœ… Revenue diversified
+✅ Revenue diversified
-âœ… Risk reduced
+✅ Risk reduced
-âœ… Scaling achieved
+✅ Scaling achieved
-âœ… Q4 plan ready
+✅ Q4 plan ready
-âœ… Diversification complete
+✅ Diversification complete

 ## 39.4 Q4: Consolidate & Plan